ycanardeau/ResXGenerator/README.md

 	.UsingArtistCategoriesNamesResX(); //This will register all resx class of the namespace in one line of code
 ```

-Now simply use the dependency injection to get your resources classes.
-All interface is in the same namespase as it's resource file. (or configured namespace)
+You can now use dependency injection to get your resource classes.
+All interfaces are in the same namespace as their corresponding resource file (or the configured namespace).

 ## References